TimothyHFelt/Gui-Dice/README.md

 # Gui-Dice
-This program creates a gui dice roller, where if you click on the dice it changes to a random image
+This repo conatins a gui dice roller, where if you click on the dice it changes to a random die face image.
+This repo also contains a changing image file, where if you click on certain aspects of the image they change.